How to. . .

 Transfer of credit for educational work taken at a regionally accredited institution may be accepted.
 Previous course work must be submitted on an official transcript.
 Credit will normally be allowed for applicable courses in which a grade of “C” or higher has been earned.
 Grades earned elsewhere will not be used in the grade point calculation of Isothermal Community College.
 Course work is evaluated according to the student’s selected program.
 Time and program selection may be a factor in determining credit.
 Some technical credits older than 5 years or more may be subject to review by the Registrar’s Office and appropriate faculty/dean.
 Courses under the 5 year limitation are determined and reviewed by Instructional Deans, and a list is maintained in the Registrar’s Office.
 Students may be requested to provide prior course descriptions and/or documentation demonstrating required knowledge before credits are accepted.
 Note: Students requiring further math classes are STRONGLY advised to take a refresher course if it has been more than two years since completing their last math course.
 Results of the transfer of credit evaluation may be appealed to the Committee on Admissions, Academic Continuation, and Records.

-*Transfer students must earn 50% of the credits required for graduation in their particular program at Isothermal Community College (see Graduation Requirements).
+*Transfer students must earn 25% of the credits required for graduation in their particular program at Isothermal Community College (see Graduation Requirements).
+Students will be notified via their campus email accounts when transfer credit evaluations have been completed by the Records Office.

 *All transfer students will enter the college in good academic standing.
 Once enrolled, academic standing will be determined by grades on course work done solely at Isothermal.